MrTheBino/bpnb-borg/README.md

 This foundry system is a leightweight integration, this means almost no automation is integrated.
 The rules are so light, you won't need it.

+The system background image is used with friendly permission of Benjamin Tobitt

 ## Manifest-URL to install the system

     https://github.com/MrTheBino/bpnb_borg/releases/latest/download/system.json